-Climbing for SOS Children’s Village Moscow
+Climbing the Highest Mountain In Europe for SOS Children’s Village Moscow

-Climbing for Quinta Betel
+Climbing the Highest Mountain in South America for Quinta Betel

 The Argentinian Superstars of Quinta Betel

 Before each climb, I get a special flag signed by a different bunch of superstars.
-It’s almost as if a piece of them get to accompany me to the top.
+It’s almost as if a piece of them gets to accompany me to the top.
 Their “presence” definitely keeps me going when the going gets tough!

 Growth at Quinta Betel